-If you answered “yes” to one or more of these questions, then a marketing major could be a great fit for you!
+If you answered “yes” to one or more of these questions, then a bachelor's degree in marketing could be a great fit for you!

 Examples of organizations that have employed our graduates: